Media-Bias-Group/A-Domain-adaptive-Pre-training-Approach-for-Language-BiasDetection-in-News/README.md

 - we additionally compare our models to a prior apprach by Spinde et al. (2021) using Distant Supervision on news headlines as pre-training approach.

 ## Results

+Below table shows the F1 scores (averaged over 5-fold CV split) of our transformer-based experiments on the binary sentence classification task.
+All domain-adapted models (third block) outperform the baselines models (first block) and the distantly supervised models (middle block) trained by Spinde et al. (2021) via Distant Supervision.

 ![title](Images/results.PNG)